 Choosing colors for your design project can be a daunting task.
 What color theme to select, what color palette to choose, is this the right color choice for this project, Will the client like this color scheme?....
 These are the many questions that come in every designer’s mind.
 And we bet it comes into your mind too.
 Always.

 Well, Don’t worry anymore!
 Because we have compiled a list of the best tools that you can use to choose colors for your next design project.
-Each tool has it’s own unique feature which makes it useful for you choose colours and palettes.
-So the next time you have that scare of choosing colours for your project, select one of these tools and banish those colour choosing worries!
+Each tool has its own unique feature which makes it useful for you to choose colors and palettes.
+So the next time you have that scare of choosing colors for your project, select one of these tools and banish those color choosing worries!

-Allows you to choose colors based on the simple rule of colour theory; those being complementary, secondary, analogous colors and more.
+Allows you to choose colors based on the simple rule of color theory; those being complementary, secondary, analogous colors and more.

 More about Kuler